dasayan05/dasayan05.github.io/_posts/blog-tut/2019-01-01-python-compilation-process-overview.md

 <INSTRUCTION> <ARGUMENT>
 ~~~

 with one byte each.
 There is a total of 118 unique instructions in the set, among which, some of the instructions do not care about it's argument as in they don't have an argument.
 The second byte of such instructions are to be ignored by the VM.
-Every (human readable) instruction has a representating integer (of course below 256, because it's one byte).
+Every (human readable) instruction has integer representation (of course below 256, because it's one byte).
 One can easily figure out the mapping for few of them by comparing the above not-so-readable and the readable version of the bytecode.

 ~~~
 LOAD_FAST -> 124